 The deposition of sediments from the rivers creates wetlands.
-Wetland created by the deposition of sediments of rivers into an ocean, lake, or another river is called deltas.
-The longest delta in the world is the Ganges delta which has 40% of it in India and 60% in Bangladesh.
+Rivers deposit sediments into an ocean, lake, or another river and create deltas The longest delta in the world is the Ganges delta which has 40% of it in India and 60% in Bangladesh.

-In the delta regions, there will be ongoing high tides and low tides and it affects any plants or trees to survive there.
+In the delta regions, there will be ongoing high tides and low tides, affecting any plants or trees to survive there.

 Mangrove trees have roots that come above the ground which help them to breathe as there is no oxygen in the soil there.
 Also, the silt roots and buttress roots of the mangrove tree provide adequate support for the tree to stand steady.
 The root sometimes comes up a little away from the plant, above the ground, breathes in the oxygen from the atmosphere, and passes on to the inner tissues of the plant.

 Again, propagation of the plants is a challenge in these wet conditions but in the mangrove trees